szbnce/weeknd-toolbox/README.md

 To boot the hacking toolbox, hold the volume-up key while turning on the phone, then release it when the "custom operating system" warning appears, and start holding the key again as soon as the warning disappears.

+# Known issues

+- The `userdata` partition is unreadable due to encryption
+- The font is ugly.
+Workaround: remove `fbcon=font:10x18` from cmdline in `build.sh`